caiociardelli/gladm25/README.md

 ## Development
 -----------------------

-Development is hosted on GitHub in the [caio.ciardelli/sphglltools repository](https://github.com/caiociardelli/sphglltools).
+Development is hosted on GitHub at [sphGllTools](https://github.com/caiociardelli/sphglltools).

 ## Model parametrization
 -----------------------